nkullman/bikedata/README.md

 ### Changes between Storyboard and the Final Implementation

 Only slight differences exist between our storyboard and final implementation.
 One change is purely visual, with our legend and controls moving to the left of the display.

-The development process generated additional ideas which we have not pursued on account of time
+Another change

 <!--- A paragraph explaining changes between the storyboard and the final implementation. --->